 Effectiveness Usage Return to fertility after use Protection from STD's?
-Hormonal Work by preventing release of an egg Tend to make periods more regular, lighter and less painful "The Pill" (Oral Contraceptives) up to 99% take 1 pill at the same time every day 1-3 cycles No "The Patch" (Ortho Evra®) up to 99% apply once a week for 3 weeks, 4th week off 1-3 cycles No "The Shot" (Depo Provera®) >99% monthly or every 3 months up to 1 year No "The Ring" (NuvaRing®) up to 99% insert into vagina, replace monthly 1-3 cycles No Implantable Devices Work by preventing release of an egg or by making the uterus an "unfriendly" environment and/ or by blocking the sperm from entering the uterus Progestin- Releasing Intrauterine System (ie: Mirena®, Skyla®, Liletta®, Kyleena®) >99% 3 to 5 years 1 cycle No Copper Intrauterine Device (ParaGard® IUD) >99% 10-12 years 1 cycle No Implantable Device (Nexplanon®) >99% 3 years 1 cycle No
+Hormonal Work by preventing release of an egg Tend to make periods more regular, lighter and less painful "The Pill" (Oral Contraceptives) up to 99% take 1 pill at the same time every day 1-3 cycles No "The Patch" (Ortho Evra®) up to 99% apply once a week for 3 weeks, 4th week off 1-3 cycles No "The Shot" (Depo Provera®) >99% monthly or every 3 months up to 1 year No "The Ring" (NuvaRing®) up to 99% insert into vagina, replace monthly 1-3 cycles No Implantable Devices Work by preventing release of an egg or by making the uterus an "unfriendly" environment and/ or by blocking the sperm from entering the uterus Progestin- Releasing Intrauterine System (ie: Mirena®, Skyla®, Liletta®, Kyleena®) >99% 3 to 5 years 1 cycle No Copper Intrauterine Device (ParaGard®) >99% 10-12 years 1 cycle No Implantable Device (Implanon®) >99% 3 years 1 cycle No

-Prevent pregnancy by providing a barrier against sperm, by interfering with sperm movement or creating an "unfriendly" environment for sperm Male Condom up to 97% new condom with each act of of intercourse N/A Yes Female Condom up to 95% new condom with each act of intercourse N/A Yes Spermicides 94%, use with barrier to increase effectiveness with each act of intercourse N/A No Diaphragm up to 94% with each act of intercourse N/A minimal protection Surgical Sterilization Tubal ligation or Vasectomy Essure® >99% permanent and irreversible permanent No
+Nonhormonal Contraceptives Prevent pregnancy by providing a barrier against sperm, by interfering with sperm movement or creating an "unfriendly" environment for sperm Male Condom up to 97% new condom with each act of of intercourse N/A Yes Female Condom up to 95% new condom with each act of intercourse N/A Yes Spermicides 94%, use with barrier to increase effectiveness with each act of intercourse N/A No Diaphragm up to 94% with each act of intercourse N/A minimal protection Surgical Sterilization Tubal ligation or Vasectomy Essure® >99% permanent and irreversible permanent No

-"Birth control" or hormones are not only effective in preventing pregnancy, but are also very beneficial in controlling irregular, heavy or painful menstrual cycles.
-Most women who take birth control don't have any side effects, although a few women are more sensitive to the effects of these medications.
+"Birth control" may not only be used to prevent pregnancy, but is also very effective in controlling irregular, heavy or painful menstrual cycles.
+Most women tolerate contraceptives quite well but some women may be more sensitive to the effects of these medicines.
 Research involving tens of thousands of women has never been able to consistently correlate the popular belief that THE PILL causes weight gain.
 You can safely assume that if you continue to eat a healthy diet, avoid excess calorie consumption and exercise regularly, you should NOT experience weight gain from birth control pills.
+Contraceptives may take one to three months to adjust to.
+However, you should contact your provider or go to the Emergency Room if you suddenly experience any of the following: